darren-ma/HOLOWHAS-KNX/README.md

 - Ensure devices are properly powered and connected to the KNX bus
 - GA read/write depends on correct type matching and proper physical address assignment
 ```
+---

+## Contributing
+Contributions are welcome!
+Please see CONTRIBUTING.md (coming soon) for guidelines.

+---

+## License
+This project is licensed under the MIT License.
+See LICENSE for details.